Cavalier (character): Hudson Pyle

-In Batman: Legends of the Dark Knight #32-34 (June–July 1992) writer James Robinson and Tim Sale introduced a new Cavalier by the name of Hudson Pyle into the Batman official continuity in his story-arc entitled Blades.
-Since Blades takes place early on in Batman's career, Hudson Pyle is actually the original Cavalier, and therefore may have even influenced Mortimer Drake.
+The second incarnation of Cavalier, Hudson Pyle, was created by writer James Robinson and writer Tim Sale, and first appeared in Batman: Legends of the Dark Knight #32 (June 1992).

-In Blades, Pyle, an ex-Hollywood stuntman looking for fame, becomes the Cavalier, a masked crimefighting vigilante that brandishes a razor-sharp sword, quick wit, and handsome smile.
-It is not long before the people of Gotham fall in love with the new hero.
+In Blades, Pyle, an ex-Hollywood stuntman looking for fame, becomes the Cavalier, a masked crimefighting vigilante.
 While Pyle's motives and actions are revealed to be honorable, he harbors a dark secret which ultimately leads to his downfall.
 Pyle is in love with a woman who is being blackmailed by gangsters, and as a result of this winds up being blackmailed as well.
 To save his love, Pyle is forced to commit burglaries and thus loses the confidence of the people.

-Pyle soon kills the gangsters.
-He comes into conflict with Batman, defeating him in a sword duel.
+Pyle comes into conflict with Batman, defeating him in a sword duel.
 He leaves Batman, who is very weak and feverish after injuries sustained in a previous fight, and purposely charges nearby police officers.
 He is gunned down and dies of his injuries.

-The beginning of the Blackest Night series shows that his remains are in the Justice League's storage facilities for dead supervillains.
-He is one of many dead supervillains revived as members of the Black Lantern Corps.
+In Blackest Night, Pyle is temporarily resurrected as a member of the Black Lantern Corps.

 DC Rebirth

-DC Comics included Cavalier in "DC Rebirth", a line-wide revision of the fictional history and characters portrayed in the DC Comics superhero comic book line.
-In this revised version, Cavalier wears the costume traditionally worn by Pyle, but his real name is unknown.
-Cavalier is one of the many villains taken down by Batman and Catwoman after he takes her along with him on an average night of his job.

-While imprisoned he joined the Suicide Squad but was killed on his first mission.
+An unidentified Cavalier resembling the Hudson Pyle incarnation appears in DC Rebirth as a member of the Suicide Squad before being killed during his first mission.